rightjs/rightjs-docs/docs/en/docs/dom/form.element.md

 # Form Element

-All the form elements like inputs, selects and textareas have some additional features in RightJS to help you working with them.
+All the form elements like inputs, selects and textareas have some additional features in RightJS to help you work with them.

 ## Events